Puberty in girlsWell child - puberty in girls; Development - puberty in girls; Menstruation - puberty in girls; Breast development - puberty in girls

 Ask your mother, an older female relative, friend, or someone you trust to help you get supplies.
 Pads come in all different sizes.
 They have a sticky side so you can stick them on your underwear.
 Pantiliners are small, thin pads.

 Once you have your period, you may want to learn how to use tampons.
-You insert a tampon into your vagina to catch the blood.
+You insert a tampon into your vagina to absorb the blood.
 The tampon has a string that you use to pull it out.